kalebe-ribeiro/rear-parking-sensor-arduino/README.md

 - Breadboard;
 - Arduino Uno R3.

-The software will work by processing the data captured by the distance sensor (microseconds), and calculating the distance using the following formula: d = (t/s)/2.
+The system logic will work by processing the data captured by the distance sensor (microseconds), and calculating the distance using the following formula: d = (t/s)/2.

 After that, the LEDs and the buzzer will be set up to activate when determined conditions come true.